kevintpeng/Learn-Something-Every-Day/Production-Engineering/NGINX.md

 - start nginx from the binary, `nginx -s signal` where signals are
   - `stop` fast shutdown, `quit` graceful shutdown, `reload` conf, `reopen` log files
 - nginx **conf file structure** consists of modules which are controlled by directives, specified in the configuration file
+  - the top of the tree structure defines "contexts", containing configuration separated by their area of concern
-  - simple directives or directive blocks
+  - each context contains simple directives or directive blocks
+    - any directive existing outside of a context block is said to be in the main context, inherited by all contexts
     - simple directives consist of name and parameters, space delimited, end with `;`
-  - block directives nest other directives called contexts
+  - `event` context sets global options that affect how Nginx handles connections
+  - `http` context holds all configuration regarding http connections (as a web server/reverse proxy)
+  - `server` context is declared within the `http` context
+  - `location` contexts are nested in `server`, catch subsets of traffic and directs it to the proper files to be served
 - nginx can server static content, through request processing
   - `/data/www` contains html files and other assets
   - requires setting up a `server` block inside the `http` block